zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Squad

 A group of people contributing and participating in the Zowe project.
 Such a group owns one or more projects.

 Every squad is required to have a representative on the [Technical Steering Committee](#technical-steering-committee-tsc) (TSC), and participate in relevant working groups.
-For more information about how a squad works, see [Squads](https://github.com/Zowe/community/blob/master/Technical-Steering-Committee/squads.md).
+For more information about active Zowe squads, see [Current squads](https://github.com/Zowe/community/blob/master/Technical-Steering-Committee/squads.md#current-squads).

 #### Technical Steering Committee (TSC)